MediaTek-NeuroPilot/mai21-learned-smartphone-isp/README.md

 **[Important]** The main goal of `inference_tflite.py` is to introduce an additional sanity check for the submitted solution.
 However, it will NOT be used for the final evaluation of the [***Learned Smartphone ISP*** Challenge](https://competitions.codalab.org/competitions/28054) in [*Mobile AI (MAI) Workshop @ CVPR 2021*](http://ai-benchmark.com/workshops/mai/2021/).
 Therefore, it would be better to add `inference_tflite.py` to the final submission, but NOT mandatory.<br>
 `inference_tflite.py` contains some pre-processing techniques, which will NOT be included in the final evaluation script for the Challenge.
 Therefore, all the processing should be integrated into the required TFLite models.

+#### Mobile
+We provide two ways to evaluate the mobile performance of your TFLite models:
+* [AI benchmark](https://ai-benchmark.com/): An app allowing you to load your model and run it locally on your own Android devices with various acceleration options (e.g. CPU, GPU, APU, etc.).
+* [TFLite Neuron Delegate](https://github.com/MediaTek-NeuroPilot/tflite-neuron-delegate): You can build MediaTek's neuron delegate runner by yourself.

 [[back]](#contents)
 </br>